sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

   * [Date Formatting](#-Date-Formatting)
 * [Troubleshooting](#-Troubleshooting)

-You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
+You can easily add contacts to your contact database by uploading a CSV into Marketing Campaigns.
 If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Sheets.
 You can also export your contacts from most database systems as a .csv file.

 {% anchor h2 %}
 General Formatting Rules
 {% endanchor %}

 General rules to follow when formatting a CSV to upload into Marketing Campaigns.

-{% info %}
-Your CSV file MUST be in UTF-8 format.
-{% endinfo %}

 {% anchor h3 %}
 Contact Info